dericop/dericop/README.md

 - 🔭  I’m currently working in the Open Source Office at Bancolombia.
 - 💬  Ask me about reactive programming, event driven architectures, DDD and Cloud Native
-- 👯  I’m looking to collaborate on Spring and its adjacent communities
+- 👯  I’m looking to collaborate on NodeJS, Spring and its adjacent communities
 - 🌱  I’m currently learning about Elixir and Enterprise Open Source
 - 📫  How to reach me: https://twitter.com/dericop and danielrico.posada@gmail.com
 - 🤓  I love teaching about software engineering